MelonKony/webdev/content/utopia/vekllei/landscape/boroughs/D-totoyan.md

 -- [Gone Hollywood](/posts/2021-05-24-hollywood/)

 <span class="fc">T</span>
 **he borough of Miyatvousi** is an administrative region in northern Vekllei, located in the Lava Region north of Groisniyah and southwest of [Lita](/utopia/vekllei/landscape/boroughs/lita/).

-Its area is highly volcanic and is home to several natural features, including the Gismavik Dome and the Miyatsimi Geyser Fields.
-The area outside of the city of Miyatvousi is sparsely populated and mostly claimed by flower-tundras and Crown Land.
+DO SOME SHIT ABOUT SUNSTONES

 ## Etymology